jaxlo/Supermoto/README.md

 # Supermoto
 A guide for building fullstack websites in Go

+- [ ] Build Docker config and deploy
 - [ ] Home page and introduction (Link to the thesis)
 - [ ] Quickstart
 - [ ] Cookbook?
 Reference page?